Classic 5 Day Inca Trail Trek

 After lunch, we will continue on the trail towards the third pass, the Abra Phuyupatamarca, at 3,700m/ 12,136 feet, where we spend the night.
 This section of the trail takes us through lush landscapes, with great views off the trail towards Mount Salkantay and the Amazon Forest.
 We will go through the first of the Incan Tunnels before reaching our camp site at Abra Phuyupatamarca, which means town over the clouds.
 Tonight, we are high above Macchu Picchu, and will have stunning sunsets and views of the surrounding mountains.
 Today will have been a very long day, but worth it with the wonderful views and experiences you will have!

 After our delicious final breakfast on the trail, we will have a short walk down to the Phuyupatamarca Ruins, where we will have a tour.
 From there, we will continue down 900m/ 2,952 feet, to reach Wiñayhuayna, on steep stairs all the way down.
 On the way to Wiñayhuayna, we will stop in to view the beautiful ruins of Intipata.
 From there, we will continue the descent for half an hour before visiting one of the most impressive Incan sites, Wiñayhuayna, which is built into the side of the mountain.
 After this spectacular tour of the ruins, we will hike back the same way, to have our last lunch on the Inca Trail.
-Here, we will thank our porter team and the cook for the great experience we have had.
+Here, we will tip and thank our porter team and the cooks for the great experience we have had.

 After lunch, we follow a narrow trail that leads us around Machu Picchu mountain, towards the Sun Gate (Intipunku), which will give us the first views of the city of Machu Picchu.
 Before reaching the Sun Gate, we will have a very steep section of approximately 50 steps, which leads you up to the exciting and stunning views below!
 With the views of Machu Picchu city below, you will stand in awe of this unique mystical place.
 After enjoying the famous Sun Gate, we will descend for about an hour until we arrive the Guardian’s House, where we will have the opportunity to contemplate Machu Picchu in all its splendor.
 We will take photographs and enjoy our first visit to Machu Picchu on our itinerary.